Orders, decorations, and medals of Indonesia: Bintang Bhayangkara (National Police Meritorious Service Star)

 The "National Police Meritorious Service Star" (BB) is awarded to personnel of the Indonesian National Police for meritorious service to the nation and in helping to uphold the rule of law.
 The BB can also be awarded to civilians for extraordinary service in the development and progress of the National Police, as well as in assistance in the performance of the duties and functions of the police as mandated by the constitution and laws of the Republic.

 The BB is awarded in three classes:

 Stars for military service

 Stars for military service are typically issued to military personnel for sustained meritorious service while serving in the Indonesian National Armed Forces.
 However, stars may also be issued to civilians for their extraordinary service and contributions made to the advancement and progress of the entire Indonesian National Armed Forces as well as in helping to perform the duties of national defense and community development entrusted to the National Armed Forces by the Constitution.

 Bintang Gerilya (Guerrilla Star)

 The "Guerrilla Star" (BG) is awarded to a military serviceman/servicewoman who has given extraordinary service to fight in order to maintain the sovereignty of Republic of Indonesia from foreign aggression.
+It is the highest of all military gallantry decorations of the Republic.
 Most BG recipients are military personnel involved in the Indonesian National Revolution.